 - A. These regulations, restrictions, provisions, and the boundaries of districts provided herein may from time to time be amended, modified, or repealed by the County Commission.
-Any person, individual, board, commission or bureau of the County may petition the County Commission for such change. - B. The County Commission shall refer any amendment or alteration of this Ordinance to the Planning Commission for analysis, study, report, and recommendations.
+Any person, individual, board, commission or bureau of the County may petition the County Commission for such change. - B. The County Commission shall refer any amendment or alteration of this Ordinance to the Planning Commission for analysis, study, report, and recommendations regarding compatibility with the Comprehensive Plan as well as consideration as to whether a Conditional Use Permit (CUP) or other process may be a more appropriate process.17, 21, 23, 25

-Section 12.2 Procedure for Amendment by Governing Body
+Section 12.2 Procedure for Amendment by County Commission